Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-2-TokenCache/README.md

 endpoint: AAD v2.0
 ---

-# Using the Microsoft identity platform to call the Microsoft Graph API from an An ASP.NET Core 2.x Web App, on behalf of a user signing-in using their work and school or Microsoft personal account
+# Call the Microsoft Graph API from an An ASP.NET Core 2.x Web App, using Sql Server for caching tokens

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/514/badge)